-I clicked the “submit” button on my finished blog entry and pushed back my chair, rising to get another cup of coffee from the kitchen.
+I clicked the “submit” button on my finished blog entry and pushed back my chair, rising to fetch myself another cup of coffee from the kitchen.
 It was one of those mornings – I had already accidentally deleted an e-mail from the owner of one of the websites for which I wrote daily articles; my most recent entry on a new Dark Ages weapon find in eastern England was littered with typos; I’d stubbed my toe on my chair leg twice; and I hadn’t even had my mandatory second cup of caffeine yet.

 I had seriously pondered just going back to bed and writing off the whole day as a loss.

 But, as I wandered into the kitchen of my apartment, I was glad I hadn’t.
 The window beside the refrigerator allowed a decent view of the city park next door, and it revealed a beautiful and clear summer day.
-After I poured another cup full of coffee, I meandered over to the casement and looked out at the baby-blue sky, cloudless except for a single jet contrail that streaked across it like a giant backslash.
+After I poured another cup full of steaming, dark coffee, I meandered over to the casement and looked out at the baby-blue sky… cloudless except for a single jet contrail that streaked across it like a giant backslash.

 Something soft then brushed against my bare foot.

-“Hey, Maddie,” I said, glancing downwards.
+“Hey, Maddie,” I said quietly, glancing downwards with a half-smile.

-When I did them right.
+But only when I did them right.

-Maddie traipsed away after nipping at my big toe like she hadn’t done anything wrong.
+Maddie traipsed away with tail lifted after nipping at my big toe like she hadn’t done anything wrong.
 I sighed again, peering at the spot to make sure it wouldn’t start bleeding.
 Maddie was most certainly an aggravation, but she was my aggravation, and I loved her dearly.
 Ever since I had moved from my mother’s house after my parents divorced, Maddie was my only company.
 My online jobs barely brought in enough money to feed the both of us, but I wouldn’t give her up for the world.

 Taking only my keys and phone with me, I said bye to Maddie and left the apartment, not planning on being out more than an hour or two.
 I couldn’t stay longer than that even if I wanted to; the Irish part of my heritage ensured that I somehow burned to a crisp even in the shade.
 Thus, my life was mostly an indoor one, sitting in front of a computer screen, with only brief jaunts out into the sunshine.